theloni-monk/NuvuDuckyBotCodebase/README.md

 # NuVu NuvieTown Codebase

-This repository contains the code necessary to start coding autonomous duckybots
+This repository contains the code necessary to start coding autonomous duckybots.
+It is essentially a boilerplate for a duckybot project such that one can completely focus on the image processing and motor handling, without being bogged down in image debugging woes and blocking io ineffeciencies

 ## Architectural Overview